dkagramanyan/wc_cv/docs/examples/diffit.md

 recorded as `nan`; the angle metrics always come back.
 The reference batch is scored once and cached, so only the generated-side work is repeated each tick.

-On a multi-GPU run the image-feature metrics (`fid`, `cmmd`, `fd_dinov2`) extract their CLIP / DINOv2 / InceptionV3 features **in parallel across every rank**: each rank generates and extracts features from its own shard of the fakes, the feature rows are gathered to rank 0, and the Fréchet / MMD distances are taken there against the cached reference features.
-This uses combra's split feature-extraction API ({py:func}`combra.metrics.fid_features` + {py:func}`combra.metrics.fid_from_features`, and the `cmmd_*` / `fd_dinov2_*` analogues) and is numerically identical to the single-GPU `compute_all_metrics` path.
-The angle-density metrics still run on rank 0 over the full gathered batch.
+On a multi-GPU run **all** the per-image extraction work is spread across every rank — both the image-feature metrics (`fid`, `cmmd`, `fd_dinov2`) and the angle-density / Gaussian-fit metrics.
+Each rank generates its own shard of the fakes and, from that shard, extracts the CLIP / DINOv2 / InceptionV3 features and pools the vertex angles; the feature rows and the pooled-angle arrays are gathered to rank 0, where the Fréchet / MMD distances and the angle Wasserstein / Gaussian metrics are computed once against the reference.
+The reference side is sharded the same way and extracted **once before training** (each rank processes its deterministic slice of the reals), then cached on rank 0 — so no reference work or collective recurs per tick.
+This uses combra's split APIs — the feature halves ({py:func}`combra.metrics.fid_features` + {py:func}`combra.metrics.fid_from_features` and the `cmmd_*` / `fd_dinov2_*` analogues) and the angle halves ({py:func}`combra.metrics.images_to_pooled_angles` + `angle_density_metrics_from_pooled`) — and is numerically identical to the single-GPU `compute_all_metrics` path.
+Sharding the angle extraction this way also fixes a multi-GPU hang: when it ran rank-0-only over the full gathered batch, at 512²/1024² it could take longer than NCCL's watchdog while the other ranks idled, aborting the job.

 **Sample count.** When combra is **not** installed, the eval generates `--num-fid-samples` images (default 10000), unchanged.
 When combra **is**